ericwikman/cinque.xyz/docs/src/Years/1982/Reviews/Reviews.md

 - Every column and row must have a title
 - Row title length 30 characters
 - Column title up to 2 lines of 9 characters each
-- Can do single or double precisions floating point numbers
+- Can do single or double precision floating point numbers